receptor-mammography/receptor-mammography/README.md

 The hdf5files we have prepared are VGG16, InceptionV3, ResNet50, and DenseNet121.

+## For ensembling model prediction
+There are four models for predicting receptor expressions in mammography.

+When you want to use ensemble model of Inception and ResNet showing the highest performance in the ER test-dataset, use the Inception_prediction.py and the ResNet_prediction.py with the trained weights.
+You can obtain ensemble model results, combining inferenced results of the Inception_prediction.py and the ResNet_prediction.py

 ## Enviroment
 This algorithm was built in the TensorFlow framework (https://www.tensorflow.org/) with the Keras wrapper library (https://keras.io/).